Ixtlahuacán de los Membrillos: Geography

-Ixtlahuacan de los Membrillos is located in the center of the State, at the coordinates 20-21'00 to 20-27'30 north latitude and 103-07'20 at 103-17'00 west longitude, at a height of 1,570 metres above sea level.
+Ixtlahuacan de los Membrillos is located in the center of the State, at the coordinates 20-21'00" to 20-27'30" north latitude and 103-07'20" at 103-17'00" west longitude, at a height of 1,570 metres above sea level.

 It is bordered to the north by the municipalities of Tlajomulco de Zuñiga and Juanacatlán, to the south by Chapala, to the east by Juanacatlán and Chapala, and to the west by Tlajomulco de Zúñiga and Jocotepec.

-Its territorial extension 184.25 km2, with 94 localities, being the most important: Ixtlahuacán de los Membrillos (municipal head), Atequiza[//en.wikipedia.org/Historia_de_Atequiza%2C_M%C3%A9xico], La Capilla, Los Cedros, El Rodeo and Santa Rosa.
+Its territorial extension 184.25 km^{2}, with 94 localities, being the most important: Ixtlahuacán de los Membrillos (municipal head), Atequiza[//en.wikipedia.org/Historia_de_Atequiza%2C_M%C3%A9xico], La Capilla, Los Cedros, El Rodeo and Santa Rosa.

 Flat areas represent 62% of the municipal territory, with heights of 1,500 to 1,600 meters; semi-flat zones account for 20% of the territory, with heights of 1,600 to 1,700 meters; and rugged areas account for 18% of the territory, with heights of 1,700 to 2,300 meters above sea level.

 Climate

 The climate is classified as semi-dry with dry winter and spring, and semi-warm without winter season.
-The average annual temperature is 20oC, and an average annual rainfall of 800 millimeters with a rainfall regime in June, July and August.
+The average annual temperature is 20 °C, and an average annual rainfall of 800 millimeters with a rainfall regime in June, July and August.
 The prevailing winds are east and west.
 The average number of frost days per year is 8.